Headteacher: Mrs R. Jones

 4. To enter into meaningful dialogue with people of different beliefs, worldviews, and backgrounds.

 At Brize Norton Primary School we use the Discovery RE programme as our scheme of work and we teach through dedicated RE focus days of which there are six across the academic year - each short term, the whole school shares the same day which we devote to key enquiry questions linked to their curriculum.
-The enquiry questions are delivered in a 2 year cycle.
+The enquiry questions are delivered to children in their year groups, rather than their classes.
 Christianity plus one other religion is taught through these focus days in each year group.
 We have found by teaching this way, it allows children to go deeper with their enquiry, resulting in lasting knowledge which can be built on.

 RE starts in Reception and the focus days incorporate the 3 prime areas and the 4 specific areas of learning development in EYFS.
 Pupils explore key questions through conceptual enquiry into Christianity whilst also drawing from at least one of Hinduism, Islam or Judaism, as well as non‐religious worldviews as appropriate.
 An emphasis is made on learning through stories.
 This progresses into the lower school.
 Teachers take into account the pupils’ own background, experiences and questions.
 Children learn about different beliefs about God and the world around them.
 They encounter and respond to a range of stories, artefacts and other religious materials and learn to recognise that beliefs are expressed in a variety of ways.
 During these initial years at school, children begin to understand the importance and value of religion and belief, especially for other children and their families.